corsairmarks/nonbinary_leaders/mod/README.md

 # Request for Collaboration

-I'm looking for one or more people knowledgable about modding portraits and models for Paradox games.
+I'm looking for one or more people knowledgeable about modding portraits and models for Paradox games.
 With my newly-discovered ability to unlink the in-game gender of a leader from their appearance, I want to create some additional options for the human portrait set.
 Notably, I'd like to have more variability in gender presentation of the portraits.
 The existing portraits only offer feminine and masculine presentation.

 # Special Thanks